 Paleo – depends on the specific system you are following, some consider cocoa to be too processed to count as a natural food (especially Dutch-processed products).

 Ready-made chocolate products

-Cavalier range uses Stevia to sweeten its chocolate instead of sugar, and so would be suitable for low-carb dieters.
-Their product range is very wide and includes all sorts of variations.
+Cavalier chocolate range uses Stevia instead of sugar, and so would be suitable for low-carb dieters.
+Buy Cavalier dark chocolate

-Atkins Nutritionals also do solid chocolate bars and bars with different fillings.
+Atkins Advantage range includes solid chocolate bars and bars with different fillings.

 [i] Taubert D, Roesen R, Schömig E (April 2007).
 “Effect of cocoa and tea intake on blood pressure: a meta-analysis”.
 Arch.
 Intern.
 Med.
 167 (7): 626–34.
 PMID 17420419.